 |Julie Polasik, M.S., Staff Biologist|

 Julie graduated from Paul Smith's College with a B.S. in Fisheries and Wildlife Sciences.
-She then worked as a technician on various passerine conservation projects in New York, Michigan, California, and Alaska, and shorebirds in South Dakota.
-In 2012 Julie went back to school to pursue an MS degree in Rangeland Ecology and Watershed Management, which she finished in 2014.
-Julie joined IBP in 2015 at Point Reyes Station.
-While stationed in the office her work consists of data analysis, database management, GIS mapping, scientific writing, and logistical planning.
-Julie also enjoys training and supervising field crews for a wide variety of projects in the Sierra Nevada during the spring and summer months.
-Phone (415) 663-1436.
+She then worked as a technician on various wildlife conservation projects in New York, Michigan, South Dakota, California, Alaska, Colorado, and Wyoming.
+In 2012 Julie went back to school at the University of Wyoming to pursue a MS degree in Rangeland Ecology and Watershed Management, which she finished in 2014.
+Julie joined IBP in 2015 and currently assists with a wide variety of tasks including data analysis, database management, GIS mapping, scientific writing, logistical planning, as well as training and supervising crews for field work through IBP’s Sierra Nevada Bird Observatory.
+She enjoys working on a wide variety of Sierra Nevada projects including monitoring riparian songbirds, bumble bees, and raptors.
+Phone (530) 596-3006.
 Julie's CV

 |Peter Pyle, Staff Biologist|